nusco/narjillos/README.md

     ./gradlew build
     petri

 Move the microscope around with your mouse and cursor keys.
+You can toggle hi-speed or real-time simulation with the secondary mouse button.

 ## Credits

-Narjillos is strongly inspired by [Jeffrey Ventrella](http://en.wikipedia.org/wiki/Jeffrey_Ventrella)'s beautiful [GenePool](http://www.swimbots.com).
-"Strongly inspired" is an understatement here---Narjillos started its life as a feeble attempt to clone GenePool and bask in its greatness.

-Narjillos has a different goal than GenePool (exploring arms races rather than exploring sexual selection), and a different strategy (eventually I want to give Narjillos simple neural networks for brains).
-GenePool is not open source, so I wrote my own code to toy with.
-However, you should definitely check out GenePool and Ventrella's [other works](http://www.ventrella.com/) if you like the concept.
+Narjillos was inspired by [Jeffrey Ventrella](http://en.wikipedia.org/wiki/Jeffrey_Ventrella)'s beautiful [GenePool](http://www.swimbots.com).
+"Inspired" is an understatement: Narjillos started its life as a GenePool clone.
+Narjillos has a different goal than GenePool (exploring arms races rather than exploring sexual selection), and it adopts different strategies (eventually I want to give Narjillos simple neural networks for brains).
+However, you should definitely check out GenePool and Ventrella's [other works](http://www.ventrella.com/) if you like the concept of Narjillos.

 And of course, I'd never have thought of anything like this if I hadn't been an avid reader of [Richard Dawkins](http://en.wikipedia.org/wiki/Richard_Dawkins)' books.
 [The Selfish Gene](http://www.amazon.com/The-Selfish-Gene-Richard-Dawkins/dp/0192860925) can be a life-changing book.
 If you haven't read it, stop whatever you're doing and buy a copy now.